jaypipes/argo-cd/docs/getting_started.md

 ## 2. Download Argo CD CLI

-Download the latest Argo CD version from [https://github.com/argoproj/argo-cd/releases/latest].
+Download the latest Argo CD version from the [list of releases](https://github.com/argoproj/argo-cd/releases/latest).

 Also available in Mac Homebrew: